theo-armour/agenda/1-health/dermatology.md

 ## Remember

 * Next: add a list of interesting things to look at as the first item.
 Otherwise, it is too easy to overlook

 ## Questions

 * See: 2023-06-01-fassett-report.md
 * What made red skin go away?
 * Rash cream
 * Aquaphor or Eucerin?
-* Identify laces where things grow on head
+* Identify places where things grow on head
 * 4 warts
 * 1 Dermatofibroma
-* why did red areas on right ankles disappear
+* Why did red areas on right ankles disappear
 * What about dark patch on inside of left ankle